bhk/build/minion.md

     NameChar:   A-Z a-z 0-9 _ - + / ^ ~ { } .
     PropChar:   A-Z a-z 0-9 _ - + / ^ ~       @ < >

-Note that arguments must contain at least one value, and each argument value must contain at least one character.
-Argument values may contain other instances embedded within them, which means they can contain `(` and `)`, characters, but only in balanced pairs, as well as `,` and `:`, but only within nested parentheses.
+Note that argument list must contain at least one argument, and each argument must contain at least one character.
+Arguments may contain other instances embedded within them, which means they can contain `(` and `)`, characters, but only in balanced pairs, as well as `,` and `:`, but only within nested parentheses.